Regular Office Hours:

 As each college at RU has its own criteria and policies for accepting credit, acceptance, application, and final approval of credits may vary by major.
 Rowan awards credit to students through the College Board's College Level Examination Program (CLEP).
 Some credit awards, for non-general examinations, begin at the 50th percentile.
 Rowan does not accept all general examination for our College Composition Sequence.

 Rowan also awards credit to students through the Advanced Placement Program.
 Some awards begin at score level three (3) for the Advanced Placement (AP) program.

 If a student has received AP credit at another institution, this credit will be reevaluated.
 The score received must be equivalent to the minimum score accepted by Rowan University at the time the test was taken; otherwise, the credit will not be eligible for transfer.
-AP credits that are accepted are recorded as transfer credit (TC) on Rowan Univeristy's records, and figure in the total number of credits earned toward graduation, but not into the gpa.
+AP credits that are accepted are recorded as transfer credit (T-grade) on Rowan Univeristy's records, and figure in the total number of credits earned toward graduation, but not into the gpa.
 Students may not receive AP credit for an equivalent course taken at the Rowan University or elsewhere.
 If students earn credit in a course equivalent to an AP exam for which they also earned credit, the AP credit will be deleted from their records.
 Students should check with their advisers for detailed information on the assignment of AP credit.

 Please note that the chart represents a general outline of AP credit.
 In all cases, credit is available only for grades of 3 or higher, subject to ongoing departmental reevaluation.
 All departments reserve the right to reevaluate the content of exams and to change the assignment of credit and course equivalences.
 Any new exams offered after February 15, 2012 may or may not be evaluated by the appropriate department.
 Students should check with their adviser at Orientation.